 Balancing Omega 3 and Omega 6:

-Research shows an imbalance between these two EFA’s can produce inflammation when the individual consumes more Omega-6 than Omega-3.
+Research has shown an imbalance between these two EFA’s may produce inflammation when the individual consumes more Omega-6 than Omega-3.
 This is an easy imbalance to strike due to the modern Western diet.
 Convenience and processed foods are high in Omega-6 and are consumed at an alarming rate in the standard American diet.

-This rate of pro-inflammatory Omega-6 fatty acids being consumed is primarily due to the use of vegetable oils to produce these foods.
-Currently the ratio of Omega-6 to Omega-3 in the standard American diet is between 10:1 to 20:1 when the ideal ratio should be between 2:1 to 4:1 to prevent inflammation and other health concerns.
+This rate of pro-inflammatory Omega-6 fatty acids being consumed may primarily due to the use of vegetable oils to produce these foods.
+Currently, the ratio of Omega-6 to Omega-3 in the standard American diet is between 10:1 to 20:1 when the ideal ratio should be between 2:1 to 4:1 to help prevent inflammation and other health concerns.*

 Omega-3 fatty acids are essential nutrients that are important in managing heart diseases.

-While most Omega-6 foods lead to inflammation this this is not the case for all.
-While Omega-6 foods are pro-inflammatory it is the imbalance between Omega-6 and Omega-3 that causes the inflammation.
-If your desire is to shift this imbalance there are certain foods you should consider cutting out.
+While most Omega-6 foods can lead to inflammation, this is not the case for all.
+While Omega-6 foods are pro-inflammatory, it is the imbalance between Omega-6 and Omega-3 that may cause the inflammation.
+If your desire is to shift this imbalance, there are certain foods you should consider cutting out.*